The five nouns

 Trigger policy lives on the type, not the graph

-A node’s trigger policy decides when it fires — every N milliseconds, when data arrives on a trigger input, when several trigger inputs line up in a time window, or on an external command.
-This policy is part of the node type: it is set by the#[cerulion_node(...)] macro attributes in src/lib.rs (and, at
+A node’s trigger policy decides when it fires: every N milliseconds, when data arrives on a trigger input, when several trigger inputs line up in a time window, or on an external command.
+This policy is part of the node type.
+You set it with the#[cerulion_node(...)] macro attributes in src/lib.rs (and, at

-scaffold time, by the --policy flag on cerulion node create).
+scaffold time, with the --policy flag on cerulion node create).

 This is deliberate: behavior lives in one place (the code), and the graph stays a